Soviet industrial espionage of Concorde

 Soviet industrial espionage of the Concorde programme is alleged to have been carried out from 1959 to 1976.
 Not all allegations have been verified, but documents from Sud Aviation and BAC development did reach Soviet hands.
-The resulting Tupolev Tu-144 ultimately made 102 commercial flights, 55 of those with passengers, with no more passenger flights following a crash on 23 May 1978.

 Background

-The Concorde project was a civil aircraft, so was not subject to typical government secrecy.

 Although the Tu-144 does show great similarities with Concorde, and was designed and developed concurrently, it was not a direct copy, as has often been alleged.
 But, due to harsh self-imposed constraints of time, there were attempts by Soviet insiders to gain access to technological secrets of the development of Concorde.
-These constraints of time on the Tu-144 development would lead to disaster - its development was only half-finished, and due to safety it had limited passenger service for a few months in early 1978.
+These constraints of time on the Tu-144 development would lead to a disaster.
+Its development was incomplete, and it had limited passenger service for a few months in early 1978.

-Vasili Mitrokhin, a Russian agent who defected, had documents showing that information on Concorde had been obtained.

-On 5 June 1969, the Tu-144 broke the sound barrier, with Concorde doing the same on 1 October 1969.

-The Tu-144 passed Mach 2 on 26 May 1970.
+Dr. Calder Walton, Assistant Director of the Belfer Center's Intelligence Project at Harvard University, has found that archives from Vasili Mitrokhin, a defected KGB archivist, indicate that Ivor James Gregory, an engineer at British European Airways, allegedly stole and passed approximately 90,000 pages of classified documents to Soviet intelligence in the 1970s.

+The Soviet Amtorg Trading Corporation had been conducting surveillance for decades.

+Engineers at Bristol Siddeley had been invited for 'friendly talks' at the Russian Embassy in London, to meet Russian engineers.
+Mysteriously, all of those British engineers, that were kindly invited to the embassy, were, without exception, all part of the Olympus 593 team.
+No other British engineers had been invited to the embassy.

+Soviet interest in Concorde was discussed on Wednesday 14 May 1969 at the International Security Conference in the US.
+It was said that East Germany was the hub of Soviet industrial espionage in Europe.

+On Friday 2 October 1981, Soviet interest in Concorde was discussed on Newsnight.
+A former spy said that the Soviets may have been given incorrect information about Concorde, which may have contributed to the Tu 144 crash.

 On Thursday 22 August 1996, Channel 4 broadcast an hour-long documentary Konkordski about the Soviet espionage of Concorde.

-Imitative Soviet aircraft

-The Soviets had taken inspiration from the design of British airliners on earlier occasions.